 Welcome to the U.S.!
 All international students are required by U.S. law to abide by the immigration regulations throughout their stay in the U.S. The Department of Homeland Security (DHS) admits students to the U.S. for the sole purpose of being a full-time student.
 Participation in any other activity, from employment to vacation, is considered to be a privilege and is only allowable in accordance with strict DHS regulations.
 Failure to take appropriate measures to abide by the conditions of your non-immigrant status could result in penalties for violations of the law.
 Penalties can be severe and include deportation and five and ten-year bars from reentry to the U.S. It is your responsibility to understand and follow the laws and rules given by the Department of Homeland Security (DHS) and the University.
-Advisors at the Center for International Education (CIE) are available to assist you.
+Advisors at the Office of International Students and Visiting Scholars (OISVS) are available to assist you.
 However, it is the student and not the university who is ultimately responsible for remaining aware of and abiding by the regulations and maintaining legal student status.

-Check-In with the Center for International Education (CIE) at ACU
+Check-In with the Office of International Students and Visiting Scholars (OISVS) at ACU

 All new international F-1 students must be physically present in our office within the first 5 days of arriving at ACU.
 Our office is located in room 124 of the Hardin Administration Building.
 You will need to bring the following items with you:

-The CIE is required to report your arrival and current immigration information in SEVIS.
+The OISVS is required to report your arrival and current immigration information in SEVIS.
 You will be out of status if you have not brought the information mentioned above to our office.